-39. Central Bank of Liberia Prudential Regulation and IFRS Impairment
+34. Central Bank of Liberia Prudential Regulation and IFRS Impairment

 This represents the difference between impairment loss on financial assets as per IFRS and the impairment loss on loans and advances per the Central Bank's prudential guidelines.
-The IFRS impairment is less than CBL prudential regulation by L\$ 79,969,869.
+The IFRS impairment is more than CBL prudential regulation by L\$ 56,788,572 (2016:.L\$ 97,360,241 less)